-No. LPNs are required to complete a certain number of hours during their training programs, whether they take courses in a physical classroom or online.
+No. LPN students are required to complete the same number of practice hours during their training programs regardless of whether they attend courses in a physical classroom or online.

 LPN Licensing Information and Requirements in Orlando

-After you have completed your training program, to begin work as an LPN in Orlando you will be required to obtain a license from the state.
+After you have completed your LPN program in Orlando, you will be required to obtain your LPN license from the state.
 The Florida Board of Nursing’s LPN licensing requirements are:

-- Graduating from an approved training program, which has been accredited by the Accreditation Commission for Education in Nursing or the Collegiate Commission on Nursing Education
+- Graduation from a state-approved LPN training program that has additionally been accredited by either the Accreditation Commission for Education in Nursing or the Collegiate Commission on Nursing Education.

-- Submitting electronic fingerprints for a criminal background check; applicants with a criminal history are required to include an explanation and documents related to probation, parole, or sanctions imposed by the court
+- Submission of fingerprints for a criminal background check.
+Applicants with a criminal history are required to include an explanation of their criminal conduct and documents related to probation, parole, or sanctions imposed by the court.

-- Registering for the NCLEX-PN with a $200 fee
+- Registration to sit for the NCLEX-PN along with payment of the registration $200 fee.

 How Much You Can Earn as an LPN in Orlando